jchandler/JEST/README.md

 2019-02-16 22:09 - Holy crap it finally works.
 No one ever ended up responding to the Stack Overflow, but I found a Lumen / Docker / MySQL tutorial online and I've finally got a connection to the database.
 I'm going to just call that all Docker work because I certainly didn't make any progress on the code since 2:00pm.
 OK.
 Kids are in bed and the connections are working.
 Time to bang out some code.

+2019-02-16 23:13 - Sightings API calls are coming along.
+GET works for one or all sightings.
+POST works to create a new sighting.
+PUT works to update an existing sighting.
+And DELETE works to get rid of one.
+No validation yet, but the basics are there.